ashishguptaiitb/chrome-extn-clipboard-to-url/README.md

 That's too many clicks and keypresses, but not anymore!

 This extension helps you open a published docs page in one-click.
 After copying the any file path, just click on the extension's icon in Chrome.
+See [how to install](/how-to-install.md).

 ![](/graphics/image1.png)